Hi Year 6,

 I hope you and all your families are keeping fit and healthy and had an enjoyable Easter.
 (Barney, thank you so much for the enormous chocolate bar you gave me.
 I'm sorry but I couldnt resist saving it until Easter !)

-I was a bit concerned that some of you will be missing your weekly basic skills maths sheetsurprise, so I am adding a couple of sheets for you to have a go at this week.
+I was a bit concerned that some of you will be missing your weekly basic skills maths sheet, so I am adding a couple of sheets for you to have a go at this week.
 There is a stage 6 sheet and a stage 6/7 sheet for you to have a go at.
 You dont need to do both, but you can of course if you wish.
 If you can't print them out, then you could just write the correct answers on a piece of paper.
 I will give you the answers for you to check next Sunday.

 I'm really hoping that we wont have to do this for many more weeks before we can all get back to school.
 Take care, keep exercising and doing as much work as you can.
 It will help the time go much quicker.